-Marketing departments within business are increasingly trusting in performance optimization agencies because they know their investment will accomplish their goals; a factor which, in more traditional marketing agencies, often remains up in the air.
+Marketing departments within businesses are increasingly trusting in performance optimization agencies because they know that their investment will accomplish their goals, a factor which often remains up in the air in more traditional marketing agencies.

-These goals are usually related to getting an a response to something on the audience’s part.
-These responses include, among other things, a subscription, a like, a share, a signup, or a sale.
+These goals are usually related to getting an a response from the target audience.
+The responses can include, a subscription, a like, a share, a signup, or a sale, among other things.

 Some people confuse performance marketing with affiliate marketing.
-Though they share some similar concepts, the latter is actually a tool and a technique available to marketers so that they can develop their work in performance marketing.
+Though they share some similar concepts, the latter can actually be a technique within performance marketing.

 - Ease of ROI measurement.
-The classic CPM and CPC models offer a cost linked to results; however, their actual relation to sales is much more vague.
-In the case of CPM, we can only know the number of times a given ad has been shown.
-The downside, however, is that we can’t ensure that a real person saw it.
-In the case of CPC, we can know who’s been on our site after a click, but, this KPI doesn’t tell us what happens next: did the person leave the page without reading or did they continue to pass through the advertising funnel?
-Nevertheless, by tracking these actions with cookies or pixels, you can know what each user actually does on your website or landing page.
+The classic CPM and CPC models offer a price based on a result but this result's relation to sales is much more vague.
+In the case of CPM, you only know the number of times a given ad has been shown.
+The downside is that you can’t ensure that a real person saw it.
+In the case of CPC, you know who’s visited your site after a click but this KPI doesn’t tell you what happens next.
+Did the person leave the page without reading anything or did they continue to pass through the advertising funnel?
+By tracking these actions with cookies or pixels, you will know what each visitor actually does on your website or landing page.

 - Conversion-based goals.
-These goals can be anything from leads to sales and allow us to know what benefits have come from the strategy as a whole.
-A couple of examples are: 1,000 sales conversions with an average value of $50, or 5,000 downloads from a form with a sales possibility of 20%.
-In this way we will be able to honestly assess our ROI.
+These goals can be anything from leads to sales and they allow you to know what benefits have come from the strategy as a whole.
+An example could be 1,000 sales conversions with an average value of $50, or 5,000 downloads from a form with a sales possibility of 20%.
+This allows you to honestly assess your ROI.

 - Greater optimization.
-Improving measurement helps us to be able to constantly optimize campaigns.
-If we know certain actions are providing better results, we can give these actions a boost by adjusting the budget accordingly.
-At the same time, we can cast aside any actions which are not contributing to making conversions.
-Additionally, since technology allows us to measure results in real time, we can establish continuous controls that either refine campaigns or stops them.
-In regards to brand advertising, results are an ongoing improvement process.
+Improving measurement helps you constantly optimize your campaigns.
+If you know certain actions are providing better results, you can give these actions a boost by adjusting your budget accordingly.
+At the same time, you can eliminate any actions that are not contributing to conversions.
+Since technology lets you measure results in real time, you can establish continuous controls that either improve and refine your campaigns or stop them.
+Improving results is an ongoing process in brand advertising.

 - Opportunity costs are eliminated.
-This means that advertisers should no longer invest in campaigns without knowing what the results will be.
-With performance marketing, risk is minimal and allows you to estimate how much a campaign will cost for each campaign.
+This means that advertisers no longer need to invest in campaigns without knowing what the results will be.
+With performance marketing, risk is minimal and you can estimate the costs for each campaign.

-- Efficient management of the digital advertising budget.
+- Efficient management of your digital advertising budget.

-- Wide array of channels.
-Performance marketing strategies show their potential through a wide variety of online channels: Social Ads, email marketing, content marketing and/or display marketing.
+- A wide array of channels.
+Performance marketing strategies show their potential through a wide variety of online channels such as social ads, email marketing, content marketing and/or display marketing.

 Are you still unsure?
 If so, here are 5 reasons to invest in performance marketing right now.
 The following information comes from a study carried out by Cake Marketing.

-- Marketing and digital advertisement segments are the fastest growing segments.
+- Marketing and digital advertising are the fastest growing segments.